Private Cloud Computing | Definition, Advantages & Disadvantages

 Finding the best cloud models to achieve a balance between business needs and investment appetite requires evaluating;

-• Data sensitivity and compliance demands are better addressed via the added control of the private cloud.
+- Data sensitivity and compliance demands are better addressed via the added control of the private cloud.

-• Performance and reliability requirements are dependent on minimizing multi-tenancy and customized deployments.
+- Performance and reliability requirements are dependent on minimizing multi-tenancy and customized deployments.

-• Growth expectations and horizontal scalability must overtake the limited peak of the private cloud.
+- Growth expectations and horizontal scalability must overtake the limited peak of the private cloud.

-Organizations also pursue hybrid cloud models blending the best of private and public.
+Organizations also pursue hybrid cloud models blending the best of the private and public.
 The private cloud offers some helpful advantages for specific apps requiring strict control, compliance, and reliability, though it has its downsides.

 FAQs: